LiskArchive/lisk-legacy-docs/introduction.md

 Docker adds support for additional platforms upon which to run a Lisk node, e.g. running a Lisk node inside of a Docker on Windows and connecting it via a custom Node on Lisk Hub to Lisk Core, without the need to rent an additional server.

 ### [Source](setup/binary.md)
 This is made for anyone wishing to develop on the Lisk Core codebase.
 It also comes with an extensive test-suite, detailed in `README.md`.
-Installation from Source enables a developer to work on the newest codebase for Lisk Core, which might not have been tagged for a release.
+Installation from Source enables a developer to work on the newest codebase for Lisk Core, which might not have been tagged for a release, yet.

 ## Contribute to the Codebase